BenTaylor25/BenTaylor25/README.md

 ## BenTaylor25
-👋 Hi, I am a Computer Science Student in Oxford.
+👋 Hi, I am a Software Engineer and Computer Science Student in Oxford.
 👀 I’m interested in Web-, Desktop-, Mobile- and Game Development.
+👨‍💻 Currently in my final year of Computer Science at Oxford Brookes.
-👨‍💻 Currently on Software Engineering internship with Visa Cash App RB Formula 1 Team.
+🏎 Former Aero Software Engineer Intern at Visa Cash App RB Formula 1.

-💪 Very experienced with Python, C#, TypeScript, and Java.
+💪 Experienced with C#, TypeScript, and Python.
-👍 Fairly experienced with React, and WPF.
+👍 Fairly experienced with Java, React, Vue and WPF.
-🤏 Somewhat experienced with Angular, Rust, Go, C, and Dart.
-🌱 Currently learning Angular.
+🌱 Currently working with C#, Vue, Pinia.
-⏰ Focusing on Rust, and Postres soon.
-✨ Excited about Angular, Rust, and C#.
+✨ Excited about Rust, C#, Vue and Angular.

 ⌨ My prefered IDE is VSCode with the Vim extension.
-💻 I use Windows 10 on my PC and Kubuntu Linux on my Laptop.
+💻 I use Windows 10 on my PC, Kubuntu Linux on one of my Laptops and Windows 11 on the other.

 🌐 Personal Website: <a href="http://bentaylor25.co.uk">bentaylor25.co.uk</a>.
 🤝 LinkedIn: <a href="https://linkedin.com/in/bentaylor25/">linkedin.com/in/bentaylor25/</a>.